peterbacalso/finger_to_digit_classifier/README.md

 #### Data

 I initially collected 120 pictures per state of my own hand totalling 600 pictures.
 Although I used transfer learning which allows neural network training with little data, this is not enough data to create a model that generalizes well, plus it runs the risk of overfitting to my own hand.
 To counter this I batch downloaded images from google and on top of that, added 218 more images per state from a subest of the [sign language digits dataset](https://www.kaggle.com/ardamavi/sign-language-digits-dataset) with reconfigured labels.
-All in all I ended up with x pictures per state, totalling x pictures.
+All in all I ended up with 562 pictures per state, totalling 2810 pictures.

 #### Procedure